 Resolving the problem

 RMI uses a distributed garbage collection (DGC) algorithm that depends on regular garbage collection (GC) activity to determine if remote objects are candidates for collection.
+It helps with automatic memory management when remote objects are stored in memory.
+More information can be found at the links below:

 To ensure that the remote objects are collected in a timely fashion, RMI takes the step of triggering a System.gc() on a regular interval.
 However, in most cases regular GC activity is sufficient for effective DGC.